fhgomes/fhgomes/entrevistas/technical-interview-template.md

 Explain how it will be conducted;

-How the time will be divided;
+How many blocks, phases, how long will take each part;

 When the candidate will be able to ask questions;